Mogielnica: World War II

-In 1940, during the Nazi Occupation of Poland, German authorities established a ghetto in Mogielnica to confine, persecute and exploit its Jewish population.
-The ghetto was demolished on February 28, 1942, when its 1,500 inhabitants were transported in cattle trucks to the Warsaw Ghetto, the largest in all of Nazi-occupied Europe, with over 400,000 Jews crowded into an area of 1.3 sqmi.
+Following the German-Soviet invasion of Poland, which started World War II in 1939, the town was occupied by Germany.
+Several Poles who were either born or lived and worked in Mogielnica were murdered by the Russians in the Katyn massacre in 1940.
+In 1940, German authorities established a ghetto in Mogielnica to confine, persecute and exploit its Jewish population.
+The ghetto was demolished on February 28, 1942, when its 1,500 inhabitants were transported in cattle trucks to the Warsaw Ghetto, the largest in all of German-occupied Europe, with over 400,000 Jews crowded into an area of 1.3 sqmi.
 From there, most victims were sent to the Treblinka extermination camp.
 The Nazis demolished the 18th-century Jewish cemetery located on the left side of the road to Grójec, near Przylesie Street, and used its headstones for pavement.
 A monument now stands in its place.

+Transport

+Mogielnica lies on voivodeship road 738 which connects it to Grójec and to Nowe Miasto nad Pilicą.

+The nearest railway station is in Warka.